-10.2.2 Detailed Design Procedure
+9.2.1.2 Detailed Design Procedure

-For the ADS8578S, each channel incorporates an analog front-end composed of a programmable gain amplifier (PGA), analog low-pass filter, and ADC input driver.
+For the ADS8586S, each channel incorporates an analog front end composed of a programmable gain amplifier (PGA), analog low-pass filter, and ADC input driver.
 The analog input for each channel presents a constant resistive impedance of 1 M Ω independent of the ADC sampling frequency and range setting.
-The high input impedance of the analog front-end circuit allows direct connection to potential transformers (PT) and current transformers (CT).
-The ADC inputs can support up to ± 10 -V or ± 5 -V bipolar inputs and the integrated signal conditioning eliminates the need for external amplifiers or ADC driver circuits.
+The high input impedance of the analog front end circuit allows direct connection to potential transformers (PT) and current transformers (CT).
+The ADC inputs can support up to ±10-V or ± 5-V bipolar inputs and the integrated signal conditioning eliminates the need for external amplifiers or ADC driver circuits.

-The PT and CT used in the system (see Figure 84) have a ±10-V output range.
+The PT and CT used in the system, as illustrated in Figure 84, have a \pm 10-V output range.
 Although the PT and CT provide isolation from the power system, a series resistor must be placed on the analog input channels.
-The series resistor helps limit the input current to ±10 mA if the input voltages exceed ±15 V. For applications that require protection against overvoltage or fast transient events beyond the specified absolute maximum ratings of the device, an external protection clamp circuit using transient voltage suppressors (TVS) and ESD diodes is recommended.
+The series resistor helps limit the input current to \pm 10 mA if the input voltages exceed \pm 15 V. For applications that require protection against overvoltage or fast transient events beyond the specified absolute maximum ratings of the device, an external protection clamp circuit using transient voltage suppressors (TVS) and ESD diodes is recommended.

 A low-pass filter is used on each analog input channel to eliminate high-frequency noise pickup and minimize aliasing.
 Figure 85 shows an example of the recommended configuration for an input RC filter.
 A balanced RC filter configuration matches the external source resistance on the positive path (AIN_nP) with an equal resistance on the negative path (AIN_nGND).
-Matching the source impedance in the positive and negative path allows for better common-mode noise rejection and helps maintain the dc accuracy of the system by canceling any additional offset error contributed by the external series resistance.
+Matching the source impedance in the positive and negative path allows for better common-mode noise rejection and helps in maintaining the DC accuracy of the system by canceling any additional offset error contributed by the external series resistance.